Any questions?

 At time of enrolling you have agreed to our Terms and Conditions, please follow this link for a copy TEFL Course Terms and Conditions

-• Q: GETTING STARTED: I've just purchased a Level 5 TEFL Course, how do I get started?
+• Q: GETTING STARTED: I've just purchased a TEFL Course, how do I get started?

 Great!
 It’s good to have you on board.
-We’ve sent you an email with details on how to access your course.
-This includes your login details and password so make sure you don’t delete it!
+We’ve sent you an email with details on how to get started with your course.
+This includes your username and an activation button to set your password.

 • Q: GETTING STARTED: Why haven’t I haven’t received my login details?

-Your login details are included in your order confirmation email.
-If you can’t see the email in your inbox, try checking your junk / spam folder as they can sometimes filter into there.
+You are sent an email with details of how to set your password and access your account.
+If you can’t see the email in your inbox, try checking your junk/spam folder as they can sometimes filter into there.

-If you still can’t find the email, please contact us to check that we’ve got the correct details for you.
+If you still can’t find the email, please contact us to check that the email address on your account with us is correct.

 • Q: GETTING STARTED: Which courses are included in my course bundle?